 Data Required in Report How to Complete Deadline for ARR return Where to Return Data related to operations and activities in the 2017 year.
-Excel Spreadsheet 31st October 2018 Note: Failure to return the ARR may result in the AHB being removed from the published 'List of Approved Housing Bodies Signed up to the Code'.
-EMAIL your completed ARR along with all supporting documentation to: regulation@housingagency.ie
+Excel Spreadsheet 31st October 2018 Note: Failure to return the ARR may result in the AHB being removed from the published 'List of Approved Housing Bodies Signed up to the Code'. regulation@housingagency ie